 Natalia was born in Poland.
 Arrived to France when she was five, she grew up in Caen, in Normandy, in a multicultural environment, speaking Polish at home and French at school.
 After living in New-Zealand for a year, she has worked ten years in the cultural sector as a Communication Manager, between Paris and Brittany.
 Before leaving her beloved Brittany in August 2018, she was working as a project manager in a graphic design agency specialized in real estate and architecture.
 When not working at the Alliance, she loves discovering Minnesota with her husband and their two little kids.
 Her highlight?
 Ice skating on frozen lakes!

 Mackenzie grew up in Minnesota, but has spent time learning French while visiting family in Switzerland, in Montpellier during her study abroad, and during visits to Francophone countries like Canada and Morocco.
 A graduate in International Business and Marketing from the U of M, she is continuing her studies by taking classes at the Alliance!
-In her spare time, Mackenzie loves to go biking, roller skating, and dancing with friends.
+In her spare time, Mackenzie loves to go hiking, roller skating, and dancing with friends.

 Brenna Mosser is a dancer.
 She studied dance for three years in London and then three years in France.
 She currently dances with ARENA Dances and Threads Dance Project, as well as running her own company, Brenna Mosser Dance Works.
 Brenna loves working at the Alliance!
 In her role she oversees AF’s gift shop La Boutique and especially its French Corner Bookstore.
 Outside of dancing and French, Brenna enjoys spending her free time on prairie restoration projects, reading sci-fi novels, and camping.

-Dominic has worked with AFMSP as Facilities Coordinator for nearly four years and before that he served as Bastille Day intern.
+Dominic has worked with AFMSP as Facilities Coordinator for nearly five years and before that he served as Bastille Day intern.
 He was raised in the Twin Cities and discovered his passion for French in Mme.
 Sweeney's 10th-12th grade classes at St. Louis Park High School, later getting a degree in French from Marquette University.
 After graduating from Marquette, he spent 9 months in the Indian Ocean on the French island department of La Réunion as part of the TAPIF program.
 In his spare time, Dominic enjoys riding his bike, traveling the world, and going to baseball games.
 On Wednesdays you can usually find him in the Target Field cheap seats taking full advantage of the $1 hot dog promotion.

 Jean grew up in Toulon, France, where he would visit la Corse every school break; meaning he speaks with a mix of Southern French accents!
 Jean went to university in Lyon & Ohio, where he earned his undergraduate diploma.
 He went back to studying in Lyon, where he received his Masters degree.
 Jean is passionate about teaching French to all; at Alliance Française he leads Les Djeunes, our French Teen club, creates and teaches classes for kids and adults!
 Jean loves to create art, watch Buffy the Vampire Slayer and go on shopping sprees in his free time !